HomagGroup/HOMAG-Connect/Base/HomagConnect.Base/Documentation/README.md

 Term                      | Description
 --------------------------|--------------------------------------------------------------------------
 Homag Connect             | A central gateway for communicating with HOMAG applications.
 It is deployed worldwide on different regions.
 The call will automatically be routed to the nearest endpoint / region.
 SAT                       | Subscription Access Token (similar to a PAT (Personal Access Token)).<br>It can be created in the tapio admin UI by the customer; also it can be revoked if needed.<br>This SAT must be created by the end customer and stored inside the partners application for this customer.
-It is then passed to the API gateway to authenticate the access.<br>In tapio this is also called `Authorization key`.
+It is then passed to HOMAG-Connect to authenticate the access.<br>In tapio this is also called `Authorization key`.
-HOMAG partner id          | Each partner is assigned a unique partner id.
-This id must be passed in each call to the API gateway.
+HOMAG subscription id     | Each partner is assigned a unique partner id which owns subscription Id(s).
+The subscription id must be passed in each call to HOMAG-Connect.
 It is mainly used to identify the calling application (it is more an information).
 The authentication is still done with the SAT.

 ### Partner / developer experience